-What is Blue Monday, the so-called most depressing day of the year?
+What is Blue Monday and is it really the most depressing day of the year?

 Why is the third Monday of January believed to be the most depressing day of the year?
 And how can we boost our mental health during this gloomy period?